Category:121 Project Planning, Prioritization and STIP Commitments

 The planning framework relies on the right people being involved in making decisions and recognizes that transportation planning decisions can involve both objective and subjective criteria.
 Local officials, with input from their constituents, can also determine what is appropriate for their communities.

 MoDOT’s transportation planning process is often referred to as the Planning Framework and culminates in the production of the STIP that is MoDOT’s commitment to a 5-year construction program.
-The transportation planning process has quality assurances and quality control and prioritization factors.
-MoDOT and its planning partners have developed an objective element of the planning framework that regions can use, along with subjective criteria, to prioritize regional needs.
+The transportation planning process has quality assurances and quality control.

 Articles in "121 Project Planning, Prioritization and STIP Commitments"